 Treatment during the inflammatory phase should be aimed at protecting the injured area to prevent further injury of the weakened tissue and also to limit how much it bleeds.

-- Stop what you are doing.
-Continuing to run or play your sport when you have torn your hamstring muscle, will for instance cause more injury and bleeding and make your recovery take so much longer.
+- Stop what you’re doing.
+Continuing to train or play your sport when you’ve injured yourself, will worsen the injury and bleeding and your recovery will take much longer.

 - Limit swelling by applying ice and elevating the body part.
 Excessive swelling can also cause increased pressure in the surrounding tissue which, as explained above, can lead to a more severe injury.
-Ice is a better option than using NSAIDS, since it does not cause a decrease in the inflammatory response to the same extent that NSAIDS do.
-Apply ice (not directly to the skin) for 10 minutes immediately after the injury occurs and with the body part elevated above the heart.
 You can apply ice every two hours during the first 3 to 5 days of recovery.

 - Protect the body part.
 You may find that using a crutch or sling for a day or two after injury can help speed up your recovery in severe cases.
 The cells and fibres are very weak immediately after an injury and you will help their recovery if you can decrease the load on them for a few days.
 Crutches, splints and slings should never be used for more than 2 days without consulting a physiotherapist of medical professional, since prolonged use can also hinder your recovery.
 NOTE OF CAUTION: Being over-protective of an injury can lead to poor recovery outcomes.

 - Gentle movement.
 Moving the body part within its pain free range can help to decrease your pain and help recovery.
 I usually tell people to start doing this on the second day after injury depending on how bad it is.
 So, if you injure it today, start moving it from tomorrow.